“Which tent and sleeping bag should I get?”

 However, you may find these humorous guidelines useful in figuring out what kind of recreationalist you are.
 It’s very likely you know some of these people; in fact, you probably know all of them and it’s very likely you are one yourself.

-Perhaps you’re a gear head: Everything is a necessity.
+Perhaps you’re obsessed with gear: Everything is a necessity.

 You can’t walk into an REI without coming out with four carabiners, two freeze dried meals, another set of offset nuts (sure they’re hard to find, but you have a double rack already) and a half dozen trinkets that will all become your next “new favorite piece of gear.”
 Need a backcountry whisk and spatula?
 There’s a multi-tool for that.
 How about a trowel?
 You’ve got aluminum and titanium.
 You’ve got big stakes, small stakes, plastic stakes, steel stakes — you even have specialty backcountry seasoning for your 100-percent grass-fed beef steaks.
 What you don’t have (typically) is room for all of this.
 But you tell your roommate not to worry about the avalanche of gear tumbling out of the closet because you’ve got a beacon, shovel and probe to dig him out.